-- Board members are students elected each year by the student body.
+Board members are students elected each year by the student body.
 Open positions after elections are filled by nominations and interviews.

 - The Conduct Board meets every Tuesday, Wednesday, and Thursday at 7:00 PM while classes are in session.

 - The Conduct Board hears alleged violations of the Code of Conduct.

-- The Conduct Board may issue sanctions up to Permanent Dismissal.
+- The Conduct Board may issue sanctions up to Expulsion.

 - Specific information about Code of Conduct Standards and Regulations violations and hearing procedures is in the Student Handbook.